tecnostorecs/Grupo2-Comision3-AySO-/TP DE KUBERNETES GRUPO2-20221105T192623Z-001/README.md

 INTRODUCTION

-once we enter the console we create the folder "nginx" to work with it <br>
+once we enter the console we create the folder "TP DE KUBERNETES GRUPO2" to work with it <br>
 <br>
-we are able to find the folder fllowing the next commands to see the path in our system <br>
+we are able to find the folder fllowing the next commands to see the path in our system: <br>
 pwd <br>
-/home/santi <br>
+/home/solchuuu <br>
-cd nginx
+cd TP DE KUBERNETES GRUPO2

 1) create INDEX.HTML <br>
 sudo vim index.html